antonmry/dotfiles/private_Documents/shortcuts.md

 earlier 24s            : command to undo the last 24s
 later 12s              : command to move forward 12s

-## Search and replace
+## Search

 ?                      : backwards search
-%s/old/new/g           : command to change every occurrence in the whole file.
-%s/old/new/gc          : command with a prompt whether to substitute or not. noh                    : command to disable search highlighting
+noh                    : command to disable search highlighting
 *                      : look for the work before the cursor, n for next
 #                      : look for the work after the cursor, n for next
+<C-f>                  : after / to open a search history window

+## Replace

 .\{-}                  : instead of `.*` to match only the first occurrence
-<C-f>                  : after / to open a search history window
+%s/old/new/g           : command to change every occurrence in the whole file.
+%s/old/new/gc          : command with a prompt whether to substitute or not.
+&                      : repeat your last substitution on the current line. g&                     : repeat the last substitution on all lines.

 ## Windows